scrollloack/hello-world-ruby/README.md

 * ...

 `
-    Hello World using Ruby on Rails by rchi
+    Hello World using Ruby on Rails by rchi and signed by rchi `
-`